MASHUOA/HiTMaP/README.md

 <img src="README_files/figure-html/FDR plot-2.png" width="1920" />

-you will also find a *Matching_Score_vs_mz* plots for further investigation on peptide matching quality.
+You will also find a *Matching_Score_vs_mz* plot for further investigation on peptide matching quality.

 ```r